Hunslet: History

 At the time of the Domesday survey in 1086, the manor of Hunslet belonged to the Lacys, from whom it passed to various families including the Gascoignes and the Neviles.
 Hunslet was the birthplace of Thomas Gascoigne, born in 1404 and later chancellor of Oxford University.

 The brewers Joshua Tetley and Son set up business in Hunslet in 1822 producing beer and bitter today as part of Carlsberg Tetley group.
 However, in 2011 the brewery closed.

 In 1823 forty working men from Hunslet raised the sum of £1 5s 1d which they sent to the radical publisher Richard Carlile who was serving a prison sentence in Dorchester gaol for the publications in which he exposed the reactionary policies of the government of Lord Liverpool.
 The subscription was accompanied by a noble letter written by one of the contributors, William Tillotson.

 The population of Hunslet grew rapidly in the first half of the 19th century becoming an important manufacturing centre.
 Several large mills were built for spinning of flax including Hunslet Mill, and there were chemical works, works for the manufacture of crown and flint glass, extensive potteries for coarse earthenware and the Leeds Pottery.
 Hunslet Mill, created between 1832 and 1842, is a Grade II listed building.

 From 1898 to 1935 it was the home of the 25 acres Leeds Steel Works, with four blast furnaces, which was the site of a major industrial accident in 1913, when a boiler explosion killed nine men.
 Thirteen years earlier, four men had died in a very similar explosion.
 By 1906 Hunslet was home to Leeds’ second-largest gas works, the city's main rail goods yards, known at the time as Midland Goods Station (now the site of Crown Point Retail Park), as well as a large number of factories.

 Hunslet was home to the first free public library in Leeds when a branch library opened on evenings from October 1870 in a room at the Hunslet Mechanics Institute.
 It became a day branch in 1912.
-On the 23rd February 1931 the new building was opened by the Rt.
-Hon.
-Arthur Greenwood P.C.
-MP and Minister for Health.
+On 23 February 1931, the new building was opened by Arthur Greenwood MP and Minister for Health.
 The fixtures and fittings in the interior of the library, with an adult and junior reading room, were designed by Thomas Horsman and Co Ltd, costing £1,049 17s 6d.
 The building is now Hunslet Library and Community Hub.